Welcome to Graduate Studies in Mathematics and Statistics

 Our Master's programs are designed to prepare students for doctoral research, as well as to provide specialized training applicable to further employment in the Public Sector, Business, and Industry.
 Our MSc programs is typically completed in two years.
 After 12 months in the MSc program and successful completion of the Qualifying Examination, a student may be considered for transfer to the Doctoral program.

 A Doctoral degree is essential for anyone wishing to work in academia and is a valuable credential for highly-qualified specialists in industry and government.
 The PhD is a research degree that is normally completed in four to five years.

 We are pleased to offer adequate financial support to the majority of our Graduate Students.
-For details, see the “Financial support” tab in the left menu.
+Many of our graduate students are international students and the Department welcomes international applications.

 Through regular colloquia, seminars, and research visits by experts in each of the four specializations above, the Department maintains a lively and stimulating research environment.
 We encourage graduate students to attend a variety of talks and seminars that not necessarily related to their specialization.
 We also run Graduate Student Seminars in which students share their work and receive feedback from one another and supervisors.
 The Math & Stats Graduate Student Society organizes mathematical and social activities for our graduate students on a regular basis.

 The City of Saskatoon offers a scenic riverbank, many parks, a diverse and thriving economic base, a vibrant cultural community, and a high quality of life.
 A diverse city of just over 270,000 people, Saskatoon is a fantastic place to live while pursuing your graduate degree.